Streamer-bot-Extensions/Streamer.bot-Extensions-Wiki/extensions/bouncing-welcome.md

 # Install
 1. Download the [Bouncing_Welcome_Animation](/assets/bouncing-welcome-animation/bouncing_welcome_animation.zip) zip and extract it to a folder of your choice
-2. Copy `Import Code` from below and import into Streamer.bot using the 'Import' button in top left of the bot
+2. Copy `Import Code` from below and import into Streamer.bot using the `Import` button in top left of the bot
 3. Add a Browser source in OBS.
 Give it a name and in Properties ***do not tick `Local file`*** but do tick `Shutdown source when not visible` and `Refresh browser source when scene becomes active`.
 Click `OK`. *Do not worry that we have not given it a URL*
 4. Using Windows Explorer navigate to the folder you exported the zip to and open the index.html file into your broswer of choice